ppy/osu-wiki/news/2021-02-28-project-loved-february-2021.md

 250 BPM, 4:22 | 5.69★\
 *description written by [Spectator](https://osu.ppy.sh/users/702598)*

-Howdy fruit lovers. we're back with another cool double BPM map by rew0825, which is fairly well-known in the community already!
-Despite being mapped in 2018, this map hasn't gotten old in the slightest and still plays really interestingly.
+Howdy fruit lovers!
+We're back with another cool double BPM map by rew0825, which is fairly well-known in the community already.

+Despite being mapped in 2018, this map hasn't aged in the slightest and still remains very interesting to play.
 Vocals are nicely represented with long sliders, combined with 1/4 bursts which makes the map in general much more exciting to play.
 They are challenging yet comfortable to play thanks to rew's clean mapping style.
 If you haven't played this map yet, despite having been featured in a LOT of multiplayer lobbies, you should give it a try this time!

 [![](/wiki/shared/news/2021-02-28-project-loved-february-2021/catch/3-mg277.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})